jaerrib/image2sound/README.md

 Adding `--reveal` will override the key, tempo, and minutes/seconds with data derived from the image itself, "revealing" the music within the image

+> **"Reveal" mode plus overrides**
+>
+> You can specify arguments as overrides in conjunction with "Reveal" mode.
+For example, if you want to make sure that the key is D-Major, but you want the other parameters to be derived from the image, run `python3 main.py -key D-Major --reveal`

 ### Examples

 Example 1: